עברית | English |

 Sefer Torah Honoring Aryeh Moshe Ben Yisroel Milgrom

-With much joy and festivity, Chabads Or Menachem boys school ushered in a new Sefer Torah into the school.
+With much joy and festivity, Chai Or Menachem boys school ushered in a new Sefer Torah into the school.
 The Torah was donated by Mr. Milgrom in merit of his son Aryeh Moshe Ben Yisroel.The procession began at the Or Chaya's school and proceeded to the Or Menachem school with music, singing and dancing.
 The students were happy and excited to receive a Ttorah of their own, as till now they had to borrow one for their prayers

 Slichot at Or Menachem